-4.1 Main Menu Item #1: Run Checkweigher
+4.1.1 Main Menu Item #1: Run Checkweigher Mode

-The Checkweigher Run mode is the "default" for this system.
-Once calibrated and product recipes are entered, the Checkweigher controller will normally be left in this menu.
+The Checkweigher mode is the "default" for this system.
+Once calibrated and products set up, the Checkweigher controller will normally be left in this setting.
+If power to the Checkweigher controller is interrupted or turned off, this display will automatically appear once power is re-established, and a valid calibration is found in memory.